Negative Effects of Dirty Air Filters

 As mentioned above, air filters play a great part in keeping your HVAC functional and in preventing various possible defects.
-At the same time, blocked and dirty air filter could be the main cause of the HVAC deterioration.
-Not getting your air filters cleaned could lead to the accumulation of particles such as dust, animal’s hair or debris.
-Continuous dirt accumulation could have serious impact on your HVAC, as it could cause overheating or freezing of coils.
+At the same time, blocked and dirty air filters could be the main cause of the HVAC deterioration.
+Not getting your air filters cleaned could lead to the accumulation of particles such as dust, animal hair, or debris.
+Continuous dirt accumulation could have a serious impact on your HVAC, as it could cause overheating or freezing of coils.
 These problems eventually lead to the total breakdown of the HVAC system.
 In order to prevent this from happening, clean air filters need to become your top priority.

-Besides being a health risk, reduced air flow has another fatal effect – it could increase energy consumption of your HVAC system.
-When blocked, air filters restrict air flow and, therefore, cause your HVAC to use more energy than it usually needs.
+Besides being a health risk, reduced airflow has another fatal effect – it could increase the energy consumption of your HVAC system.
+When blocked, air filters restrict airflow and, therefore, cause your HVAC to use more energy than it usually needs.
 Of course, this anomaly is going to reflect on your energy bill.
 If you add to that the cost of HVAC repair and the health risks that dirty air filters impose, you should easily see why the regular maintenance of your HVAC should be one of your main concerns.